SHC - Secure Hosted Checkout

 Testing 3D Secure

 To test your 3D Secure implementation there are several card numbers that will trigger different 3D Secure responses.
-Below are the different test scenarios and the card numbers that will trigger them:
+Below are the different test scenarios and the card numbers that will trigger them in PayFacto's test environment:

 Frictionless Authentication without 3DS2